Celebrating Ramadan in Singapore

 Image credit: @salianamurni

-Sites like Learn Islam SG and mosques like Masjid Maarof have Facebook Live sessions as well as Zoom lessons to continue classes online, from live Q&As to lectures about Quranic studies.
-To add-on, these Live sessions are free for all to watch and learn.
+Sites like Learn Islam SG and mosques like Masjid Maarof have Facebook Live sessions and Zoom lessons to continue classes online, from live Q&As to lectures about Quranic studies.
+To add on, these Live sessions are free for all to watch and learn.

 6. Make zakat online

 Zakat helps beneficiaries like the needy and the destitute

 Zakat is a form of Islamic social justice where wealth is distributed as a form of purification.
 The word Zakat refers to purifying one’s assets by donating a portion of one’s wealth to give to charitable causes.
 Other than keeping Muslims away from greed, Zakat benefits both the giver and the receiver.

 Usually, people make Zakat at mosques but you can also do so remotely online.
 MUIS and the Sultan Mosque are just two of the many organisations and mosques that have online Zakat collections.
 So you can continue doing acts of selflessness even while social distancing.